 Make extra contributions – every dollar makes a difference

-Whether you’re trying to rebuild the balance you withdrew last year or make up for a break in contributions, making additional contributions to your super is a great way to grow your balance (and potentially reduce your tax).
+Whether you’re rebuilding the super you withdrew, or making up for a break in contributions, extra payments is a great way to grow your balance.
+And it can also potentially reduce your tax.

 There are two types of super contributions: